hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 * **transactionId** <number>: Modbus reqest's transaction id for wich the timer is set.

-This functions call the build in clearTimeout function to avoid emit the'req_timeout' event, and remove the entry timerId from :ref:`request timers pool <Atribute: modbusTcpClient.reqTimersPool>`.
+This functions call the build in clearTimeout function to avoid emit the'req-timeout' event, and remove the entry timerId from :ref:`request timers pool <Atribute: modbusTcpClient.reqTimersPool>`.

 Method: modbusTcpClient.processResAdu(bufferAdu)